EngTranslate/Plantilla/Article/conflict-of-interest.md

 Write something like:

-""The authors have no conflicts of interests.""
+"""The authors have no conflicts of interests."""